Xetibo/ReSet-Doc/sections/result/application.typ

 ```), caption: [ReSet settings box])<reset_settings_box>

 Alongside this, the flowbox which houses the containers was created to always
-use the optimal amount of screenspace available.
+use the optimal amount of screen space available.
 This translates to a window
 that doesn't feel empty, even on ultrawide monitors.
 At the same time, the
 flowbox provides the response design aspects that users have gotten used to on
 web applications.
 Meaning that ReSet can also be used on vertical monitors